Skip to main content

 Speed Options

 Internet speeds in North East range from 12 Mbps to 2.3 Gbps.
 The fastest available plan is Verizon Fios's 2.3 Gbps fiber service at $119.99/month.
-The fastest upload speed available is 2.0 Gbps from Verizon Fios, supporting video conferencing, cloud backups, and content creation without bottlenecks.
+Fiber connections deliver symmetrical upload and download speeds — a significant advantage over cable, where upload speeds are typically capped at 10-35 Mbps regardless of download tier.
+For households with remote workers or content creators, fiber's upload performance is a meaningful differentiator.
 With 2.3 Gbps service, households can support 92+ simultaneous 4K streams, lag-free competitive gaming, and large file transfers without congestion.
 For most households, 307 Mbps plans from Verizon Fios offer the best balance of speed and cost for everyday use.
 Note that some plans in North East include data caps — households that stream heavily should verify whether their chosen plan includes unlimited data or charges overage fees.

 Our Recommendation

-For most North East residents, we recommend starting with fiber internet if available at your address — Verizon Fios's 2.3 Gbps plan at $119.99/month offers the best combination of speed and value.
-Budget-conscious households should consider T-Mobile at $45/month as the most affordable option.
+For most North East residents, we recommend Verizon Fios's 2.3 Gbps plan at $119.99/month for the best speed-per-dollar value.
+For budget-conscious households, Spectrum's 100 Mbps plan at $30/month delivers essential connectivity at a low monthly cost.
 For remote workers who rely on video conferencing and cloud file sharing, Verizon Fios's fiber plan provides symmetrical 2.0 Gbps upload speeds — critical for smooth Zoom calls and fast uploads.
 Gamers should consider Verizon Fios's 2.3 Gbps fiber plan — fiber provides the lowest latency (typically 5-15 ms) for competitive online gaming.
 For households of 4+ people with multiple connected devices, Verizon Fios's 2.3 Gbps plan at $119.99/month provides enough bandwidth for simultaneous streaming, gaming, and video calls.
 Heavy streaming households should choose Verizon Fios's unlimited data plan to avoid overage charges — especially important for families streaming 4K content across multiple TVs.
 Always verify availability at your exact address, as coverage can vary block by block in North East.

 Local Infrastructure